 General Lee, second in command in the Continental Army led by George Washington, was captured by the British in December 1776.
 While a prisoner, he prepared and submitted to his captors a military plan on how to defeat Washington’s army as quickly as possible.
 This extraordinary act of treason, arguably on a par with Benedict Arnold’s heinous treachery, was not discovered during his lifetime.
 Many historians shrug off this ignoble act, but it should not be ignored.
 Less well known is that throughout his sixteen months of captivity and even after his release, Lee continued communicating with the enemy, offering to help negotiate an end to the rebellion.
 Revolutionary War historians and biographers of Charles Lee have treated him as either an inveterate enemy of George Washington or a great defender of American liberty.
 Neither approach is accurate, in order to fully understand the war’s most complicated general, objectivity is required.
 In his new book, Christian McBurney relies on original documents (some newly discovered) to combine two dramatic stories involving the military law of treason and court-martials, creating a balanced view of the Revolution’s most fascinating personality.

-Join us on Monday, March 30, 2020 as we welcome back author Christian McBurney who will be talking about his book George Washington’s Nemesis: The Outrageous Treason and Unfair Court-martial of Major Charles Lee during the American Revolution.
-Our meeting place is at Scoogi’s Italian Resturant at 738 Bethlehem Pike in Flourtown.
+Join us on Monday, March 30, 2020 as we welcome back author Christian McBurney who will be talking about his book George Washington’s Nemesis: The Outrageous Treason and Unfair Court-martial of Major General Charles Lee during the American Revolution.
+Our meeting place is at Scoogi’s Italian Restaurant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
-A short business meeting will start around 7:15pm.
-The presentation will start at 7:30pm.
+A short business meeting will start around 7:15 pm.
+The presentation will start at 7:30 pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $30.
-Don’t forget to our book raffle too.
+Don’t forget our book raffle too.
 Each meeting we raffle off a number of American Revolutionary themed books.
-You can purchase tickets for the book raffle, $1 per ticket, or $5 for 6 tickets.
-They money raises goes to pay the room fee and speaker expenses.
+You can purchase tickets for the book raffle; $1 per ticket, or $5 for 6 tickets.
+The money raised goes to pay the room fee and speaker expenses.

 After Lee rejoined the Continental Army, he was given command of many of its best troops with orders from Washington to attack the rear of British General Henry Clinton’s column near Monmouth, New Jersey.
 Lee intended to attack on June 28, 1778, but retreated in the face of Clinton’s bold move to reverse his march.
 Two of Lee’s subordinate generals—without orders and without informing Lee—moved more than half of his command off the field.
 Faced with the possible destruction of the balance, Lee ordered a general retreat while conducting a skillful delaying action.